Materials Science and Engineering, Prof. Juejun Hu

-She got training at iX-factory GmbH in Germany to produce MEMS/NEMS microchip at the clean room.
+She also got training at iX-factory GmbH in Germany to produce MEMS/NEMS microchips at the clean room.

-Currently, I Dr. AlHummiany a post doc at the Massachusetts Institute of Technology in Cambridge, MA, working under J.J.
+I, Dr. AlHummiany, was a post doc at the Massachusetts Institute of Technology in Cambridge, MA, working under J.J.
 Hu, who is the Merton C. Flemings Associate Professor in Materials Science & Engineering.
-In this role, I perform photonic integration on unconventional substrates using chalcogenide glass materials for sensing and nonlinear optics.
-The goal is to demonstrated bendable chalcogenide glass waveguide circuits, flexible glass waveguide-integrated nanomembrane photodetectors, and stretchable glass photonics.
+In this role, I performed photonic integration on unconventional substrates using chalcogenide glass materials for sensing and nonlinear optics.
+The goal was to demonstrated bendable chalcogenide glass waveguide circuits, flexible glass waveguide-integrated nanomembrane photodetectors, and stretchable glass photonics.